track-asia/trackasia-native/docs/mdbook/src/design/android-map-rendering-data-flow.md

 contract established from the Java runtime.
 The render thread this document talked about before is seen in the form of *MapRenderer*.
-This is an Actor that passes the rendering events from the device runtime to *TrackAsia GL Native* renderer.
+This is an Actor that passes the rendering events from the device runtime to *TrackAsia Native* renderer.

 ![](media/workflow-of-rendering-tiles.jpg)
 *Figure 6: Workflow of rendering tiles*

-Before the frame-by-frame map rendering starts with *TrackAsia GL Native* renderer, the generic map component gets initialized.
+Before the frame-by-frame map rendering starts with *TrackAsia Native* renderer, the generic map component gets initialized.
 Rendering each frame of a map tile or initializing the map view requires a set of *Transforms.* Through transform basic mutations like rotation, tilt, projection is accomplished.
 Transforms